 Is depression cowardice?
 I believe in some cases it is.
 It can also be used as a way to avoid or escape, just like alcohol and drug use.

 It takes courage to face the truth.
-And if your circumstances are dire and created by you, then the courage needed to face it and move forward is much greater.
+And if your circumstances are dire and created by you, then the courage needed to face them and move forward is much greater.